 From time to time, authorities behind fixed currency regimes corner themselves into impossible situations through complacency and incompetence.
 During the 1998 Asian crises a number of fixed currency regimes were attacked by speculators who wanted to force the hand of the Asian central banks which were constrained by large current account deficits.
 The results were catastrophic.
 Between 1980 and 2000 many nations in the world went through similar phases, in almost every case national economies were severely mauled, while the currency lost much of its credibility as a result of the turmoil.
 Nowadays complete currency collapses are rarer partly because of the increased efficiency of international organizations, and partly because many developing nations avoid the economic model based on large deficits and short term money inflows.

 Exploiting a currency crisis will usually require two separate phases of economic analysis.
 First the trader must be aware of the currency reserves of the nation’s central bank.
 Is the nation running a current account surplus or deficit?
 How many months of import need is met by forex reserves?
-Second, once the crisis begins, he must keep an eye on the size of the nation’s interventions, and on how rapidly they erode the central banks reserves.
+Second, once the crisis begins, they must keep an eye on the size of the nation’s interventions, and on how rapidly they erode the central banks reserves.
 In some cases, authorities will remain blind to the dangers posed by dwindling reserves right up to the last minute.
 In other cases, they will coordinate and support their interventions with attempts to secure international aid in medium to long term capital infusions from the IMF, or regional economic powers.
 During the recent collapse of the Icelandic krona, for instance, Iceland’s central bank was bailed out by the other major Central Banks of Scandinavia.
 In contrast, when Pakistan was unable to obtain similar backing from its ally China, its only recourse was the IMF.

 The best course for exploiting a crisis is to be always one step ahead of the market in examining and studying the crisis-prone nation’s fundamentals.
 If this is not achievable, the shorted currency must be held until some kind of government intervention, either through higher interest rates, or by direct external funding agreements, signals the end of the crisis.
-Since currency crises usually entail high volatility, the retail trader must also be careful not to be euphoric about his profit potential.
+Since currency crises usually entail high volatility, the retail trader must also be careful not to be euphoric about their profit potential.
 On the other hand, collapsing currencies have no bottom, and enormous profits can be made until intervention, or the imposition of capital controls brings calm back to the market.

 Trading currency interventions